 So are Winston Churchill’s paintings good, bad, or indifferent?
 Well, of course, all Art is subjective.
 But to my eye, his output, though of varying levels of competence, stands up to critical rigour.
 Indeed his best work is comparable to all but the greatest of the French impressionists.

 Agree or disagree about his ability; what is unchallenged is that he is a much better artist than Adolf Hitler!
 The Art market would seem to concur, with Hitlers most expensive painting being a watercolour of Munich’s city hall auctioned in 2014 for €130,000 – a fraction of the record price for a Churchill oil at $2.75 million.

 He was a Victorian painter described as the “worst artist who ever lived”.
 But to my mind, his paintings are fabulous and directly responsible for our visual understanding of Ancient Rome.
-Film directors from Cecil B de Milne to Ridley Scott were inspired by him.
+He inspired film directors from Cecil B de Milne to Ridley Scott.
 Who is he?
-Read about Alma Tadema the worst painter who ever lived or Hollywood inspiration?
+Read about Alma Tadema, the worst painter who ever lived or Hollywood inspiration?